Bravinkibet/Bravinkibet/README.md

 ## 🎓 Education

-I hold a degree in Software engineering, where I focused on software engineering.
+I hold a digital Certificate in Software engineering, where I focused on software engineering in Moringa school.

 ## 💬 Let's Connect